36 – Alternating elbow movement with rotation (Sayū hiji undō)¶

 Purpose¶

-- mobilize rotation in hips and trunk
+- mobilize rotation in the hips and trunk

 - activate elbow and shoulder movement

-- improve coordination between hips and arms
+- improve coordination between the hips and the arms

 - prepare for empi techniques

-- rotation initiated from the hips (koshi)
+- rotation from koshi

-- clear forward/backward elbow movement
+- clear forward–backward movement in the elbows

 - stable foot contact